+ARUN SUPPLEMENTARY PLANNING DOCUMENT OPEN SPACE, PLAYING PITCHES, INDOOR AND BUILT SPORTS FACILITIES
-The current mechanism for developer contributions towards open space, playing pitches, indoor and built sports facilities is via section 106 (and based on Open Space and Recreation Standards SPG, October 2000).

-However, Arun District Council aims to have an adopted CIL charging schedule by early 2020 although until such time as CIL is adopted, contributions for on and off-site provision will continue to be via s.106 (subject to pooling restrictions).

-When CIL is adopted, Strategic Allocations will be zero rated for a CIL levy and on and offsite contributions will therefore, continue to be secured via s.106 whereas, non-strategic sites (circa 300 dwellings or less) will levy a CIL charge and s.106 will be scaled back to onsite requirements.

-For those Strategic Allocations where a sports 'hub' site is proposed, onsite contributions via section 106 is required e.g. for sports halls and health & fitness.
-However, offsite financial contributions may also be sought via section 106 required for swimming pool provision.

-For playing pitches, contributions will also be via section 106 for Strategic Allocations but via CIL (once adopted) for non-strategic sites (where off site provision is required).
+- 2.7 The current mechanism for developer contributions towards open space, playing pitches, indoor and built sports facilities is via section 106 (and based on Open Space and Recreation Standards SPG, October 2000). - 2.8 However, Arun District Council aims to have an adopted CIL charging schedule by early 2020 although until such time as CIL is adopted, contributions for on and off-site provision will continue to be via s.106 (subject to pooling restrictions although this restriction will be removed in September 2019). - 2.9 When CIL is adopted, Strategic Allocations will be zero rated for a CIL levy and on and off-site contributions will therefore, continue to be secured via s.106 whereas, non-strategic sites (circa 300 dwellings or less) will levy a CIL charge and s.106 will be scaled back to on-site requirements. - 2.10 For those Strategic Allocations where a 'sports-hub' site is proposed, on-site contributions via section 106 is required e.g. for sports halls and health & fitness.
+However, off-site financial contributions may also be sought via section 106 required for swimming pool provision. - 2.11 For playing pitches, contributions will also be via section 106 for Strategic Allocations but via CIL (once adopted) for non-strategic sites (where off-site provision is required).